DEVmajdaF/DEVmajdaF/README.md

 ### Hi there 👋 My Name is Majda FANNAN

 Junior Web Developper,based in Morocco.
-Now Im learning Laravel,I enjoy building website.
+Now Im learning Laravel, and I enjoy to building new websites.

 <h1>Technologies</h1>